 - In the truly dystopian Alternate History tale For All Time, instead of moving to Indiana, Jones moves to Philadelphia and is elected to the city council, becomes governor of Pennsylvania, and then enters the 1976 presidential elections against Charles Manson.
 Jones wins and turns the country into the Oppressive States of America, locking up his opponents in labor camps, ruthlessly crushing militants of all stripes, creating a paramilitary force called the "National Volunteer Army" to help enforce his rule, and nearly starting a nuclear war to fulfill a religious prophecy.
 He's later deposed in a silent coup after he goes bonkers.

 - In another Alternate History timeline, New Deal Coalition Retained, Jones manages to maintain his and the Peoples Temple's public image enough that he never needs to set up Jonestown as a retreat, instead ending up becoming mayor of San Francisco as a member of the new Progressive Party.
-However, when "Squeaky" Fromme - who became his follower instead of Manson's - tries and fails to assassinate Ronald Reagan, Jones' image is tainted by association.
-He doesn't run for reelection and steps aside, but is then tapped to be chairman of the Progressive National Committee.
-And then, after he spearheads humanitarian efforts in California during and after World War III, his public image is restored enough that he ends up elected governor.
+However, when Lynette "Squeaky" Fromme - who became his follower instead of Manson's - tries and fails to assassinate Ronald Reagan, Jones's image is tainted by association.
+He doesn't run for reelection and steps aside, but he is then tapped to be chairman of the Progressive National Committee.
+And then, after he spearheads humanitarian efforts in California during and after World War III, his public image is restored enough that he ends up elected as governor.

-- In another Alternate History timeline, Kentucky Fried Politics, Jones sets up a compound in Brazil (his original plan in Real Life) instead of Guyana.
-He also, by chance, meets and befriends Manson; as a result of this, when the Manson Family has to flee America after trying to assassinate The Beatles, they seek refuge with Jones.
+- In still another Alternate History timeline, Kentucky Fried Politics, Jones sets up a compound in Brazil (his original plan in Real Life) instead of Guyana.
+He also, by chance, meets and befriends Charles Manson; as a result of this, when the Manson family has to flee America after trying to assassinate The Beatles, they seek refuge with Jones.
 But this just leads to MI6 and Interpol raiding the compound to get to them, and in the resulting chaos Jones and Manson come to blows over which of them is the true messiah.
 This creates an opening for the authorities to storm in, and while they're distracted with gunning down a resisting Manson, Jones takes a Cyanide Pill.